jajvirta/jajvirta/learning-text-editors.md

 productivity.
 But if you actually start summing up your productivity increases and deducting the time it took you to get there, it quickly gets quite messy.

-XXX ?
-Sure, you might provide a nice back-of-the-envelope calculation that says that if you save your work a hundred thousand times in a decade and you shave off a keystroke of that, then you'll save given number of hours of time.
+Sure, you might be able to give a nice back-of-the-envelope calculation that proves that if you save your work a hundred thousand times in a decade and you shave off a keystroke of that, then you'll save given number of hours of time.
 But in real life, the actual calculcation quickly becomes impossible.